NumerionLabs/apex/README.md

 ### Usage

-Setting up an APEX model requires a few steps:
+An APEX model can be set up in a few steps:
 - Train an APEX-compatible surrogate model on a labeled molecular dataset.
-- Train the APEX factorizer to reconstruct embeddings of the trained surrogate model on an unlabeled CSL.
+- Train an APEX factorizer to reconstruct embeddings of the trained surrogate model on an unlabeled CSL.
 - Carry out necessary pre-calculations to enable accelerated approximate-but-exhaustive search on a given CSL.
+- Search!

-#### Train surrogate
+#### Train the surrogate

 ```
 train_surrogate \